cedeber/concise-rust-book/src/ch01-07-closures-iterators.md

 We need to make iterator mutable: calling the `next` method on an iterator changes internal state that the iterator uses to keep track of where it is in the sequence.

-We did not need to make `v_iter` mutable when we used a `for` loop because the lopp took ownership of `v_iter` and made it mutable behind the scenes.
+We did not need to make `v_iter` mutable when we used a `for` loop because the loop took ownership of `v_iter` and made it mutable behind the scenes.

 The `iter` method produces an iterator over immutable references.
 If we want to create an iterator that takes ownership of `v` and returns owned values, we can call `into_iter` instead of `iter`.
 Similarly, if we want to iterate over mutable references, we can call `iter_mut` instead of `iter`.

 ### Creating our own Iterators

-> The `Iterator` trait has a number of different methods with default implementations provided by the standard library.
+The `Iterator` trait has a number of different methods with default implementations provided by the standard library.
 Other methods defined on the `Iterator`trait, known as _iterator adaptors_, allow you to change iterators into different kinds of iterators.

 ```rust
 struct Counter {